rswilley/ElementSql/README.md

 });
 ```

-Starting a transaction and writing data to the database
+Starting a transaction and writing data to the database:

 ```csharp
 //UnitOfWorkContext implements IDisposable.
 The default action is to rollback on error.